The ‘before & after’ rowing photo’s.

 Lauren also starred in a 6 week TV documentary ‘The Island’ and hopes to become a full-time survivalist and adventurer.
 In 2015 she also ran 7 marathons in 7 days in 7 countries.

 Brought up in Cornwall, ocean and the outdoors has flowed strongly through Olivia’s veins all her life.
 In her early 20’s she traded in a life of horses for motorbikes, and now bombs around the UK, Europe and beyond on two wheels at any given opportunity.

 Olivia and Lauren met during their time rowing at University in Bristol, they competed in the same boats and lived together.

 Zhik were RLAG’s official technical clothing sponsor for their Atlantic expedition, now Olivia works for Zhik managing accounts inclusive of the Extreme Sailing and Volvo Ocean Race.

 Gee PurdyPR executive at Ogilvy Public Relations, London

 From hockey to sailing, golf to swimming Gee is a natural, all-round sports woman, competing at many representative levels.
 With an appetite for adventure, fuelled by worldwide travel, Gee thrives off pushing herself to her physical limits.

 Following graduation from the University of Manchester in 2014, she now works at Ogilvy PR London in Corporate and Consumer communications.

-After spending the summer of 2014 living ocean rowing as part of the family and friends left behind, Gee was inspired to embark on her own adventure.
-When asked to join Row Like a Girl, it was without hesitation the she knew it was a challenge she wanted to conquer.
+Gee was inspired to embark on an adventure of her own after waving off family and friends at the start line of their trans-Indian rowing expedition.
+When asked to join Row Like a Girl, it was without hesitation she knew this was the challenge for her.